 When crossbites are left untreated, they can lead to loss of teeth due to gum recession, jaw pain, headaches, and teeth grinding.
 They can also negatively affect the growth of someone’s jaw and facial structure, so it’s important to treat this bite disorder as soon as it’s been detected.

-Treating a crossbite usually starts with a first phase of orthodontic treatment to fix the bite issue and expand the jaw.
-In some cases, palatal expanders are needed to help with expansion, but at Cardinal Orthodontics our high tech brackets and wires help give us the expansion we need to align the teeth properly.
+Treating a crossbite usually starts with the first phase of orthodontic treatment to fix the bite issue and expand the jaw.
+In some cases, palatal expanders are needed to help with expansion, but at Cardinal Orthodontics our high-tech brackets and wires help give us the expansion we need to align the teeth properly.
 Surgery may or may not be needed depending on the severity of the case.

 Click here to learn more about crossbites on the American Associates of Orthodontics’ (AAO) website.